 The Delay action provides the ability to delay the workflow for a fixed number of seconds before continuing.
-The Delay action operates in Open workflow mode.
+The Delay action operates in Open Workflow mode; for example, if you set a 60 second delay, the action will turn green, delay 60 seconds, then propagate the Open signal to the next action.